Cravings—The Downfall of Sobriety

 Eliminating cravings, paired with finding out why the student resorted to drugs in the first place, is what makes Narconon Louisiana so successful.
 In a field where the average success rate is between 12 to 20%, Narconon Louisiana rises above that with the vast majority of its students obtaining permanent recovery from drugs and alcohol.

 Addiction can be handled if one addresses cravings as well as the reasons behind the drug use.
-Call Narconon Louisiana if you or someone you know is in need of help at 866-422-4650.
+Contact Narconon Louisiana if you or someone you know is in need of help.